 If you are travelling to the Mainland you should have:

 You should check the validity of your Home Visit Permit, particularly if you are under the age of 18 with a Home Visit Permit that is valid for three years from the date of issue.

 If you are travelling to Macau you should have:

 Note: Hong Kong passports are for international travel, and are acceptable for travelling to Macau only if you are in transit to another country.

-HKSAR passport holders enjoy visa-free travel to over 130 countries and territories, with the Immigration Department continually lobbying to increase the number of countries or territories offering visa-free travel or visa-on-arrival for your convenience.
-The list of countries and territories currently offering visa-free access is available through the following link.
+The Immigration Department has been lobbying to increase the number of countries or territories offering visa-free travel or visa-on-arrival for your convenience.
+The list of countries and territories currently offering visa-free access or visa-on-arrival is available through the following link.

 Immigration control procedures have also been simplified for certain categories of visitors.